simonpbond/demodbupdate/README.md

 Notice that we specify '`datachanged`' and this matches the message type we are listening for inside our `notifications.js` file in the Client side.

+> To test the project, click on `FetchData` in the menu and click the button **Add new data into the server's database**

 This is a quick demonstration only and not meant to show the perfect architecture of a real world application.